pratik16102001/Calculator-World/README.md

 # Calculator-World

-World of Calcualtors, were you can any kind of calculators
+World of Calculators, were you can find any kind of calculator